Faculty Requests for Alternate Exams

 - Special examination requests for alternate times may only occur during the established alternate exam periods published by the Registrar.

 - Requests are completed by the instructor, and sent to the chair for approval.
 The chair forwards the request to the school dean for approval.
 The school dean will set the deadlines for receipt of forms.
-The Registrar’s deadline will be published on the Registrar’s Dates and Deadlines document.
+The Registrar’s deadline will be published on the Registrar’s web site.

 Approved by the School Deans and Provost - June 3, 2014